National Sprint (greyhounds)

 The National Sprint is a greyhound racing competition held annually at Nottingham Greyhound Stadium.

+History

 It was inaugurated in 1953 at Clapton Stadium.
 Following the closure of Clapton in 1974 the competition briefly switched to Portsmouth Stadium before it found a home at Harringay Stadium.

-When Harringay closed down in 1987 the event was not held again until Nottingham decided to resurrect the competition in 1990.
+When Harringay closed down in 1987 the event was not held again until Nottingham decided to resurrect the competition in 1990, although it was initially known as the Christmas Cracker.